timedomain-tech/ACE-Studio-Extension/README.md

 # Abstract
-ACE Studio Extension is a convenient tool for singing synthesis on the Omniverse platform.
+Timedomain AI Singer Omniverse Extension is a convenient tool for singing synthesis on the Omniverse platform.

 FEATURES: